 He therefore added the Lion of Judah holding a banner bearing the word Jerusalem (in Hebrew letters) to his arms.

-Men who devote themselves to the help of their fellow men generally do so in one of two ways: they give either of their time or of their money.
+Men who devote themselves to help of their fellow men generally give either of their time or of their money.
 Sir Moses Montefiore was an outstanding example of a man who was able and willing to give both.
 That he did to such effect that his name is still remembered and revered by Jews all over the world today.
 Wherever in the world Jews were oppressed, there Sir Moses journeyed; and he visited the Khedive of Egypt, the Ottoman Sultan, the Pope, the Sultan of Morocco and the Czar of Russia amongst others in his efforts to alleviate the suffering of his fellow Jews.

 It is supposed that Sir Moses had directed that his papers should be destroyed after his death, for many were indeed burned then.
 A large number, now in the possession of the Montefiore Endowment, were rescued by Dr Louis Loewe, first Principal of the Judith Lady Montefiore College.
 Others papers were rescued by Rev. Herman Shandel, Hazan of the Ramsgate Synagogue, and passed on to his descendants: these, including letters and two of Lady Montefiore’s (unpublished) handwritten diaries, are in the Shandel/Lipson Collection in the library of the Oxford Centre for Hebrew and Jewish studies.
 Some papers that survived are also held by members of the Sebag-Montefiore family.